samInit/node_express_tutorial/Express_Tutorial/Notes.md

 Static asset - something the server does not need to change.
 Put them all in the same folder(eg. public) - and express will set up the path, status codes, mime types and everything unlike in node.

+We use express to set up API or templates with server side rendering.

+### What is an API in Express/http?

+An API means setting up an HTTP interface to interact with our data - data is usually in the form of json (javascript object notation).

+With APIs, our server provides data and any frontend app that wants to access and use the data must perform a http request.

+### API vs SSR

+To send back our response we use res.json() - which takes care of all the heavy lifting like setting up the proper content type and stringify our data.

+SSR - where we will set up templates and send back entire html and css and js ourservels - we use res.render() for this.